lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

     63
     (True, True, True, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False)

-In the :numref:`filtering-morphs`, `candidates_mask` member can be easily changed by supplying a `list` or `tuple` of new values.
+In :numref:`filtering-morphs`, `candidates_mask` member can be easily changed by writing a `list` or `tuple` of new values into it.
 Here we simply select the first three morphs as the new `morph generation`.

 ..  note:: The new mask must be the same length as the `candidates` member.
 If this requirement
         is not satisified, an instance of `RuntimeError` is raised.